 That’s a nice question.
 If you can continue the flow of a face-to-face conversation without pausing too often, then you’re probably fluent in the language.
 You might still have some grammatical errors (that’s normal, though) and a limited vocabulary list, but at least you still have correct responses.
 Being “fluent” in a language simply means that you can converse fluently as if it’s your native language.

-To know more about the Chinese and Japanese languages, check out these detailed videos:
+To know more about the Chinese and Japanese languages, take a look at these detailed videos: